HuasoFoundries/google-maps-documentation/docs/google.maps.DirectionsStatus.md

 </tr>
 <tr>
 <td><code>MAX_WAYPOINTS_EXCEEDED</code></td>
 <td>Too many <code>DirectionsWaypoint</code>s were provided in the <code>DirectionsRequest</code>.
 The total allowed waypoints is 8, plus the origin and destination.
-Maps API for Business customers are allowed 23 waypoints, plus the origin, and destination.</td>
+Maps API for Work customers are allowed 23 waypoints, plus the origin, and destination.</td>
 </tr>
 <tr>
 <td><code>NOT_FOUND</code></td>